 Bartolomé: Climb the steps to the summit of this 300-foot volcanic wonderland for stunning views.
 Explore, swim and snorkel from the beach.
 You may even see Galápagos penguins, one of the world’s rarest.

-South Plaza: Sea lions greet us at South Plaza, an uplifted block carpeted in salt-loving succulents and teeming with wildlife, including a noisy group of bachelor sea lions and a population of land iguanas.
+South Plaza: Sea lions greet you at South Plaza, an uplifted block carpeted in salt-loving succulents and teeming with wildlife, including a noisy group of bachelor sea lions and a population of land iguanas.
 Admire diverse seabirds swooping along high sea cliffs.

 Santa Fe: Snorkel and kayak in the secluded cove at Barrington Bay.
-On shore, a trail leads us through the largest cactus trees in Galápagos.
+On shore, a trail leads you through the largest cactus trees in Galápagos.
 The Santa Fe land iguana is found only on this island, where Galápagos hawks are also thriving once again.

-Santiago: Hike over the smooth pahoehoe lava and admire spatter cones, little miniature hornitos, and the wild riot of black lava at Sullivan Bay, the result an eruption recorded by passing buccaneers in 1897.
-San Cristóbal: Land on a small, sparkling beach at Punta Pitt for a hike up to a plateau where blueand red-footed footed boobies nest and you may see endemic Cristóbal mockingbirds and lava lizards.
+San Cristóbal: Land on a small, sparkling beach at Punta Pitt for a hike up to a plateau where blue- and red-footed boobies nest.
+You may also see endemic Cristóbal mockingbirds and lava lizards.
 On this easternmost island, explore the celebrated expanse of powdery white sand at Cerro Brujo in the afternoon.
 Circumnavigate iconic Kicker Rock.

 Genovesa: Sail north across the Equator to the remote northern realm of the Galápagos, bathed in warmer tropical waters and home to the red-footed boobies, Nazca boobies, swallow-tailed gulls, great frigate birds and other nesting seabirds.
 Paddle and kayak along the cliffs of this flooded caldera, where Galápagos fur seals and sea lions haul out to rest.